napari/napari-plugin-template/README.md

 ### Step 4: Initialize a git repository in your source code

 After Step 3, your system has a file tree in a directory with the source files for your package.
+If you haven't already, be sure to [set up Git](https://docs.github.com/en/get-started/git-basics/set-up-git) so that git can be used from the command line or from a GUI such as Github Desktop or VSCode.
 This step will initialize the file directory as a git repo and commit your files to the repo.
 When in the command line a single `.` is equivalent to 'perform this action in the current directory'.
 So, `git add .` would stage the changes (i.e., the new file tree) in the current directory to the newly initalized git repo.
 This `.` will be used in other steps, too.

 NOTE: This is important not only for version management, but also if you want to pip install your package locally for testing with `pip install -e .`. (because